PLCHome/node-red-contrib-velux/README.md

 The direct route to the velux API.
 You can send commands or receive notifications.

 - **Datasource:** The data source is a velux-connection object.
 There should only be one for a KLF200.
 The KLF200 only allows two connections.
-- **node index:** This is the index of the device (node) within the KLF200.
-In the dropdown, the index and the name are displayed when the combo box is empty.
 - **API:** The api command to send.
 The payload must be an Object.
 Maybe you must add some parameters.
 Take a look at the [technical specification for klf 200 api.pdf](https://github.com/PLCHome/velux-klf200-api/blob/master/technical%20specification%20for%20klf%20200%20api.pdf).
 Also take an look at the [API source](https://github.com/PLCHome/velux-klf200-api/blob/master/lib/klf.js).
 The parameters starts with a small bush letter.
 You can override the selected api with an payload.api or an payload.apiText parameter.
 - **listen NTF:** The api notification to listen.
 You can choose from everything to nothing.
 - **topic:** This node checks a topic.
 If the topic is entered the topic must match.